Iqoqo/platform-demos/Airflow/README.md

 *****Note: if you're on a Mac, and you receive `ValueError: unknown locale: UTF-8 in Python`
-When running the bash operator, add to your bash:
+When running the bash operator, add to your bash both where you run the scheduler and the airflow web server:

 `export LC_ALL=en_US.UTF-8
 export LANG=en_US.UTF-8`